rdaum/moor/README.md

 An actual production deployment can be fairly easily derived from the `docker-compose.yml` file, and the provided `Dockerfile`.

-### Why would I use this instead of the original LambdaMOO server, or something like Stunt/toaststunt, etc?
+### Why would I use this instead of the original LambdaMOO server (or one of its forks  like stunt/toaststunt, etc?)

 * Because it's new and shiny and fun.
+* Because its codebase is more modern and easier to add to and maintain.
 * Because it's getting ongoing development.
-* Because its codebase is more modern and easier to add to and maintain.
 * Because it has an exciting future.

 ### Missing / Next steps before 1.0